MasterIO02/ordr-client/README.md

 1. Download the latest release
 2. Copy it in a dedicated folder for the client
-3. Copy FFmpeg binaries to files/danser IF you do not have it installed system-wide (create the directories)
 4. Run the client by double-clicking on it (not recommended as it will close itself on crash) or via the terminal

 ## Config